jrmansel/guardsmen-generator/README.md

 # guardsmen-generator
-Scripts for generating and processing unique Imperial Guardsmen for the Warhammer 40k tabletop game Guardsmen Generator
+Scripts for generating and processing unique Imperial Guardsmen for the Warhammer 40k tabletop game.
-Justin Mansell (2018)
+Author: Justin Mansell (2018)

 Description:
 These codes procedurally generate squads of characters for Astra Militarum units.
 The purpose is to add personality and quirks to the units and give a "band of brothers" feel to battles and their aftermath.
 Many players enjoy fleshing out backstories for their favourite characters in their army.
 This tool fills in the rest; adding a touch of life and story to the everyday men and women without whom no battle could be won.

 Installation (Mac OS):
-Unzip this folder in a location of your choosing.
+Download the program files (RandomGuardsman.py, PostBattle.py, and NewSquad.py) to a location of your choice.
 Open the terminal (Applications>Utilities>Terminal).
-Drag any file from this folder into the terminal.
+Drag any file from the folder where you downloaded the files into the terminal.
 You should see the directory path appear on the command line.
 On the command line, delete the name of the file you dragged (the stuff after the last slash), then press control-a.
 This moves the cursor to the beginning of the command.
 Type cd and add a space.
 Hit enter to navigate to the folder directory.
 Then type: sudo pip install names and hit enter.
 The tool is then ready to use.

 Usage:
 1) Navigate to the directory using the method described in Installation above.
 You do not have to do this every time, just each time you restart the terminal.